ni9elf/QANet/README.md

 ## Usage

-To create the TensorFlow computational graph of the QANet architecture run:
+To create the TensorFlow computation graph of the QANet architecture run:

 ```$ python main.py```

 ## Code Organization